pavle-goloskokovic/phaser3-webpack5-typescript-template/README.md

-# phaser3-webpack4-typescript-boilerplate
-Phaser 3, Webpack 4 and TypeScript Boilerplate
+# Phaser 3.60, Webpack 5, and TypeScript template